phil-lipp/jupzi/README.md

-# Telegram Poll Bot
+# Various Telegram Scripts

-A Telegram bot that automatically sends weekly polls to check attendance for upcoming meetings.
-The bot sends polls every week, reminds participants to vote, and closes the poll after 48 hours.

-## Features
+This repository contains a collection of Telegram bots and scripts for managing group meetings and schedules:

-- Automatically sends weekly polls for meeting attendance
+- **Telegram Poll Bot**: Sends automated weekly polls to track meeting attendance, with configurable reminders and settings
-- Sends reminders if not enough people have voted
-- Closes polls after 48 hours
-- Tracks unique voters
+- **Weekly Overview Bot**: Provides a weekly summary of upcoming events and activities (implementation details not shown in codebase)
+- **Free Dates Bot**: Checks a CalDAV calendar and reports available dates in the next 2 weeks, with localized weekday names

+The scripts use:
+- python-telegram-bot for Telegram integration
+- caldav for calendar access
+- Structured logging with rotating log files
+- Environment variables for configuration
+- Customizable message templates
-- Configurable intervals for testing and production
+- Support for testing and production environments

+Key features across the scripts:
+- Robust error handling and logging
+- Timezone awareness
+- Configurable timing intervals
+- Localization support
-- Customizable poll messages and settings
+- Clean separation of configuration and logic

 ## Setup